VynixC/.github/README.md

 # VynixC

-A VynixC desenvolve ferramentas e módulos de alta performance para o framework Kainure, expandindo seu ecossistema com soluções rápidas, modernas e escaláveis.
+VynixC develops high-performance tools and modules for the Kainure framework, expanding its ecosystem with fast, modern, and scalable solutions.

-## 🚀 Sobre
+## 🚀 About
-Criamos utilitários otimizados, APIs, integrações e sistemas de automação projetados para aprimorar a experiência de desenvolvimento no Kainure.
+We build optimized utilities, APIs, integrations, and automation systems designed to enhance the Kainure development experience.

-## 🛠️ O que Criamos
+## 🛠️ What We Create
-- Módulos de alta performance
-- Ferramentas e utilitários para desenvolvedores
+- High-performance modules
+- Developer tools and utilities
-- APIs e camadas de integração
+- APIs and integration layers
-- Pacotes de comandos e includes
-- Extensões para o framework
+- Command and include packages
+- Framework enhancements
-- Funcionalidades experimentais para Kainure
+- Experimental features for Kainure

-## 🔗 Ecossistema
+## 🔗 Ecosystem
-Todos os nossos projetos são leves, eficientes e fáceis de integrar em qualquer ambiente baseado em Kainure.
+Our projects are designed to be lightweight, efficient, and easy to integrate into any Kainure-based environment.

 ## 💬 Community
 Join our Discord community:
 ➡️ **https://discord.gg/R6UFGk8fWd**

-## 🤝 Contribuições
+## 🤝 Contributions
-Contribuições, sugestões e melhorias são sempre bem-vindas.
+Contributions, suggestions, and improvements are always welcome.
-Sinta-se à vontade para abrir Issues ou Pull Requests.
+Feel free to open Issues or Pull Requests.

-## 📄 Licença
-Cada repositório possui sua própria licença.
-Verifique o projeto individual para mais detalhes.

----